harness/developer-hub/docs/getting-started/quickstarts.md

 The following quickstart guides are available for Service Reliability Management:

-* [Change Impact Analysis Quickstart](../service-reliability-management/howtos-service-reliability-management/change-impact-analysis-quickstart.md) describes how you can correlate change events and understand their impact on a Monitored Service.
+* [Change Impact Analysis Quickstart](../service-reliability-management/howtos-service-reliability-management/change-impact-analysis/change-impact-analysis-quickstart.md) describes how you can correlate change events and understand their impact on a Monitored Service.

-* [SLO Management Quickstart](../service-reliability-management/howtos-service-reliability-management/slo-management-quickstart.md) swalks you through the steps to create and manage an SLO.
+* [SLO Management Quickstart](../service-reliability-management/howtos-service-reliability-management/slo-management-quickstart.md) walks you through the steps to create and manage an SLO.

 ### Security Testing Orchestration